ilhamfauzan630/CH2-PS226/README.md

 [Catora-API](https://github.com/CH2-PS226/Cloud-Computng).
 API Server for Login, Register, Upload your Artworks, and do some magic for your pocket.

 ### Mobile Development
 [Catora-App](https://github.com/C23-PS001/SuaraKitaApp).
-Suara Kita Application using Android Studio with Kotlin.
+Catora Application using Android Studio with Kotlin.